phpearth/docs/oop/design-patterns/abstract-factory.md

-# Abstract Factory Design Pattern in PHP
+# Abstract factory design pattern in PHP

 ## See also